 Dr David Nicholls is a dermatologist who specialises in all disorders of the skin, hair and nails.
 Much of his work involves assessing moles and removing skin cancers.
 Among other conditions, he is also able to assist those suffering from acne, achieving permanent, visible improvement in significant numbers of patients.

-Dr Nicholls qualified in medicine from Otago University Medical School in 1977, where he was the top student in dermatology.
+Dr Nicholls qualified in medicine from Otago University Medical School, where he was the top student in dermatology.
 After graduation, he spent several years studying internal medicine before turning to dermatology.
 He undertook dermatology training in Dunedin, Auckland and London.
 In London he worked at the prestigious St John’s Hospital for Diseases of the Skin, St Thomas’ Hospital and the Hospital for Sick Children at Great Ormond Street.
 He also did research in tropical diseases while in London.
 He was the first New Zealander in over 30 years to be given the post of Overseas Registrar at St John’s Hospital for Diseases of the Skin.

 He has written on dermatology for both the public and doctors, and has published numerous papers in peer reviewed medical journals.

 Besides general dermatology, Dr Nicholls has a number of interests within the field including:

 - Skin cancer diagnosis and treatment